 To comply with the principles and requirements of the Data Protection Act 2018 and GDPR in relation to the management of Council records and information, and respect the privacy of personal information held by the Council

+The post holder must carry out their duties with full regard to the Council’s Equal Opportunities Policy, Code of Conduct and all other Council Policies.

+The post holder must comply with the Council’s Health and safety rules and regulations and with Health and safety legislation.

 To undertake any training or personal development opportunity identified at a

 time and venue determined by your manager.